 - If your iPhone is still under warranty, or if you purchased AppleCare+, the company might replace your battery for free.
-Of course, Apple will only replace batteries that it deems defective — basically if it doesn’t hold a charge (at least 80 percent of its original capacity).
+Of course, Apple will only replace batteries that it deems defective — basically if it doesn’t hold a charge (at least 80 percent of their original capacity).

 - If your battery is simply degraded, but still operates within Apple’s battery guidelines, then a battery replacement won’t be free.
 Currently, the service fee for a battery replacement is $79.

-You can bring your iPhone into a brick-and-mortar Apple Store location to get it repaired, which could be the quickest option.
+You can bring your iPhone to a brick-and-mortar Apple Store location to get it repaired, which could be the quickest option.
 If you’re willing to go without your device for a few days, you can also send it in for repairs via the mail.
 Apple said it’ll get your iPhone back to you in 3 to 5 business days.
 In some cases, you could end up paying for the shipping costs.